logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/additional-features-of-tfs-mtm/specifying-a-value-for-tfs-build-number-field/_index.md

 ---
-title: "Specifying a value for TFS build number field"
+title: "Specifying a value for Team Foundation Server **build number** field"
 linktitle: "Specifying a value for Team Foundation Server **build number** field"
 description: "Within TFS, for each test run that is recorded, a run build number must be supplied.
 This allows you to find the test runs quickly based on the build number."
 weight: 6